ecmwf/polytope/docs/Service/Features/vertical_profile.md

 * `type`
 * `points`
+* `axes`

 For a vertical profile `type` must be `verticalprofile`.

 `points` must be a nested list with two points corresponding to a latitude and a longitude.

+The dimension along which we take the vertical profile is `axes`.
+The only supported axis is currently `levelist`.

 ## Optional Fields